yltyadi/yltyadi/README.md

 ### Hi there 👋

+My name is Adi Yeltay, a 2nd-year student at Nazarbayev University.
+I'm currently interested in Backend Development and looking to get more experience in this field this summer!

 <!--
 **yltyadi/yltyadi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.